silverwhere/Self-Driving-Car-Nanodegree---Udacity/Project 5 - Extended Kalman Filter/README.md

 **P** is the state covariance matrix, which contains information about the uncertainty of the object’s position and velocity.
 You can think of it as containing standard deviations.

 **Q**  is the Process Covariance Matrix.
 It is a covariance matrix associated with the noise in states.
-I didn’t specify the equation to calculate the matrix here.

 **F** is the Transition Matrix (the one that deals with time steps and constant velocities)